rudderlabs/rudderstack-docs/destinations/attribution/appsflyer.md

 const appsFlyerId = await AppsFlyerIntegrationFactory.getAppsFlyerId();
 ```

+{% endtab %}
+{% endtabs %}

 {% hint style="info" %}
-This method works only if your source is having a device mode connection with AppsFlyer i.e AppsFlyer Native SDK is loaded through RudderStack
+This works only if your source is also having a device mode connection with AppsFlyer i.e AppsFlyer Native SDK is loaded through RudderStack
 {% endhint %}

 ## Contact Us